 There are many reasons why a normal tube scaffold should not be put up in a DIY way.
 Scaffolding is not only a trade in itself but it is a very dangerous one and if a scaffold is not put up 100% correctly, the results can be fatal.
-In 2003/4, falls from height accounted for 67 fatal accidents at work and nearly 4000 major injuries...and yes....it could be you.
-In 2005 regulations have been bought in to cover working at height.
-A copy of these regulations can be seen here.
-Health and safety regulations can be seen here
+Back in 2003/4, falls from height accounted for 67 fatal accidents at work and nearly 4000 major injuries...and yes....it could be you.

 This project will concentrate on the use of tower scaffolds which can be used to gain access pretty much everywhere.

 Scaffold towers are easily portable and can be carried, in lightweight sections, directly to their place of use.
 Most have lockable wheels so once a job like cleaning out gutters is started, the scaffold can simply be pushed further down the line allowing safe access to all parts of the project.
 Always dismount the scaffold tower when moving it.

 Please follow the comprehensive guidelines provided in the useful links above, but as a summary please ensure that:

 - The tower is level and on firm ground.
 Make sure the castor wheels are locked and the tower cannot move or wobble

 - Many towers have out riggers; don’t take a risky short cut and use these.
 Follow the instructions for constructing your tower carefully